N-Masi/safe/README.md

 ### Testing

-Run `pytest` in the of the source repository directory.
+Run `pytest` in the terminal of the repo directory while in python environment that has pytest installed.